knative/docs/docs/install/Knative-with-any-k8s.md

 kubectl apply --filename https://github.com/knative/serving/releases/download/{{< version >}}/serving-default-domain.yaml
 ```

 **Caveat**: This will only work if the cluster LoadBalancer service exposes an IPv4 address, so it will not work with IPv6 clusters, AWS, or local setups like Minikube.
-For these, see "Using a real DNS record" (below).
+For these, see "Real DNS".
 {{< /tab >}}